Plan Your Visit

 Welcome to the Charterhouse

-Due to the nature of the site as a functioning almshouse, the Charterhouse may occasionally need to change opening times or the tour programme, or close at short notice.
-We will endeavour to always give good notice of this on our homepage.
+As we are a functioning almshouse we may occasionally need to change opening or tour times, or close at short notice.
+We will give as much advance notice of any changes as possible on our website and social media.

 The Charterhouse